navaneeth-dev/portfolio-v2/src/content/blog/free-production-kubernetes-cluster.md

 ### Talos Linux Terraform

-Let's take a look at the Talos Linux configuration; there are two important parts we've set.
+Let's take a look at the Talos Linux configuration, there are a few important resources.

+- `talos_machine_secrets`: Used for generating Kubernetes authentication secrets like private keys, etc.
+- `talos_machine_configuration`: Used to generate Talos Machine config to be used while installing.
+- `talos_machine_bootstrap`: Used to bootstrap etcd.
+Run this **ONLY ONCE** for any node in this cluster.
+- `talos_client_configuration`: Stores client config in Terraform state.
+- `talos_cluster_kubeconfig`: Stores kubeconfig in Terraform state.

+There are two important parts we've set for the machine configuration.

 First, we've configured the `certSANs` for both the cluster and the machines to include `127.0.0.1`.
 This allows us to authenticate with the Kubernetes API when we port forward it, as the server only verifies if the connecting IP's subject matches and doesn't pose any security risk.